-The Company is regulated by the UK regulator, the Prudential Regulatory Authority ("PRA") under the Solvency II regime.
+The Company is regulated by the UK regulator, the Prudential Regulatory Authority ("PRA") under the Solvency UK regime (from 31 December 2024).
+This was previously Solvency II.
+The Company has not experienced any implications on the capital risk management policies or capital requirements following the change.
 The Company applied the PRA's approved internal capital model, as an integrated framework to support its objectives by managing risk and capital across the business.
-An Own Risk and Solvency Assessment ('ORSA') is produced by the Company at least once a year, to provide an assessment of the risk profile and capital needs of the company including a forward-looking view over the planning horizon and stress testing.
+An Own Risk and Solvency Assessment ("ORSA") is produced by the Company at least once a year, to provide an assessment of the risk profile and capital needs of the company including a forward-looking view over the planning horizon and stress testing.